alex-james-vukovity/react-file-structure/README.md

 Why?
 Helps reduce the application from becoming cluttered through organizing the content and keeping them aligned with the LIFT guidelines.

 Why?
-When there are a lot of files, for example 10+, locating them is easier with a consistent folder structure and more difficult in a flat structure.
+When there are a lot of files per feature, for example 10+, locating them is easier with a consistent folder-by-feature structure.

 <br/><br/>